Why We Shouldn’t Be Grace Jerks

 See John 13:35

 Getting friend requests from random people is the norm on social media now.
-So when this happens I’ll open up the request, see if the profile isn’t ISIS posing as a 19-year-old “lonely” female, and then take a peak at their timeline and mutual friends.
+So when this happens I’ll open up the request, see if the profile isn’t ISIS posing as a 19-year-old “lonely” female, and then take a peek at their timeline and mutual friends.
 If they aren’t being tagged in Ray-Ban Sunglass memes repeatedly, or sharing lots of political posts, I’ll normally accept the request.

 Because of Facebook’s frustrating algorithms, the odds of me even seeing a friend’s post regularly, is rare.
 Oh how I miss being able to see every person’s–and Page’s post–in order, when they post!
-Back then–in “the good old days” of Facebook–you didn’t have to worry about not seeing what you want to see.
+Back then–in “the good old days” of Facebook–you didn’t have to worry about not seeing what you wanted to see.
 Now Facebook determines who and what shows up in your feed.
 To make matters even worse, if you want to see a Page’s post when they post, or ever, you have to make it a See First.
 Even then, you can only have so many of those See Firsts…but I digress.

 One day I opened up a request from a man, scanned the profile, and accepted.
 It wasn’t two minutes later I received a message from him insulting a certain group of Christians.
 From what he was advertising on his timeline, I thought he was a grace guy.